 Scrambled data in memory can cause the problem even though the data on disk is actually uncorrupted.
 Reboot the database server and the storage device to see if the problem persists.

 If the problem persists after the database server and the storage device have been restarted, you might really have a corruption on your disk.
-You might consider restoring data from an earlier backup and "roll forward" the recent changes to bring the database back to its current state.
+You might consider restoring data from an earlier backup and "roll forward" the recent changes to bring the database server back to its current state.

 If you want to make MySQL Enterprise Backup finish a backup anyway before you go and investigate the root cause of the issue, you can rewrite the checksum values on the disk by running the innochecksum utility on the server: